-HEC-HMS version 4.11 beta 3 was used to create this example.
-You can open the example project with HEC-HMS 4.11 or a newer version.
+HEC-HMS version 4.12-beta.2 was used to create this example.
+You can open the example project with HEC-HMS 4.12-beta.2 or a newer version.

 Step 1.
-Begin by opening up HEC-HMS 4.11 or later.
-The project contains several elements in the watershed explorer, as below:
+Begin by opening up HEC-HMS 4.12 or later.
+The project contains several elements in the Watershed Explorer, as below:

 Creating the Meteorologic Model

 Step 4.
-The two meteorologic models that are currently in this project are from previous tutorials.
-Let's create a new meteorological model by using the Components menu, then selecting Create Component > Meteorologic Model...
+The two Meteorologic Models that are currently in this project are from previous tutorials.
+Create a new Meteorologic Model by using the Components menu, then selecting Create Component > Meteorologic Model....

 Components I Create Component I Meteorologic Model